 Command Line Interface (CLI)

 GigaSpaces provides a CLI tool for administration and maintenance tasks.
-The CLI is based on the REST Manager API, enabling users to administer local, remote, and cloud-based application environments.
+The CLI is based on the REST REpresentational State Transfer.
+Application Programming Interface An API, or application programming interface, is a set of rules that define how applications or devices can connect to and communicate with each other.
+A REST API is an API that conforms to the design principles of the REST, or representational state transfer architectural style.
+Manager API, enabling users to administer local, remote, and cloud-based application environments.

 gs script to invoke the CLI.
 If no arguments are specified, the usage instructions and available commands are displayed, as shown below: